 This can be something you do unconsciously, for example knowing where to reach for a light switch, even if you’re unable to see it, or using upper and lower body protection to help you move around somewhere safely.

-Apps such as Google maps or Soundscape can really help you find your way around when you’re out and about.
+Apps such as Google maps can really help you find your way around when you’re out and about.
 There’s also Seeing AI, a free app that describes the world around you.
 It uses artificial intelligence (AI) to describe nearby text, objects and people and can also help identify products using a bar code scanner.

 If you’re looking for some immediate help when you’re out, another alternative would be for you to video call someone you know using apps such as FaceTime, WhatsApp or Facebook Messenger.
 If there isn’t someone you can call, or if you don’t want to rely on people you know, you could use another app called Be My Eyes.